Athlon1600/useful/README.md

 # :bulb: useful

-A list of useful commands and bash scripts for many popular stacks.
+A list of useful commands, bash scripts, and one-liners for many popular stacks.

 ## :whale2: Install Docker / Docker Compose